CrowdStrike/falcon-integration-gateway/docs/chronicle/README.md

  * Event streams: READ
  * Hosts: READ

-### Step 2: Create new Chronicle Security Key
+### Step 2: Obtain Chroncle Service Account file.

-Create new credentials for programmatic access to chronicle.
+Your Chronicle Support representative will provide you with a JSON Service Account file.
+This file will need to be in the path specified in the pod spec.

 ### Step 3: Edit kubernetes pod spec